CAD vs. Web-to-Pack: Why packQ Redefines Packaging Workflows

 - FEFCO 0427: tuck-in folding carton

-Benefit: Every online configuration in PackQ is guaranteed to be production-ready.
+Benefit: Every online configuration in packQ is guaranteed to be production-ready.

 Use Case: Folding Carton Project